Stratification of singular hyperkahler quotients

-By the Holomorphic Slice Theorem, the orbit $G\cdot p$ is embedded in $M$, so $T_p(G\cdot p)$ is well-defined.
-Just as in the real case, the definition of a moment map implies that $T_p(G\cdot p)\s\ker (d\mu_\C)_p=(T_p(G\cdot p))^{\omega_\C}$ and hence $V$ is a well-defined complex-symplectic vector space.
-We have $H=G_p=(K_p)_\C$ (by Theorem \ref{w07wd84e}) so $H$ is a complex reductive group acting linearly on $V$ and preserving its complex-symplectic form.
-The goal is to construct a complex-Hamiltonian manifold $E$ from $G$, $H$ and $V$ which is isomorphic to a neighbourhood of $p$ in $(M,\mathsf{I},\omega_\C,G,\mu_\C)$.
-The construction of $E$ is the same as the one used by Guillemin--Sternberg \cite{gui82}, but in a complex-symplectic setting; see also \cite[\S2]{sja91}.
+By the Holomorphic Slice Theorem \ref{tos2xb00}, the orbit $G\cdot p$ is embedded in $M$, so the tangent space $T_p(G\cdot p)$ is well-defined.
+We have $T_p(G\cdot p)\s\ker (d\mu_\C)_p=(T_p(G\cdot p))^{\omega_\C}$ and hence $V$ is a well-defined complex-symplectic vector space.
+Moreover, $H \coloneqq G_p = (K_p)_\C$ (by Theorem \ref{w07wd84e}), so $H$ is a complex reductive group acting linearly on $V$ and preserving its complex-symplectic form.
+In other words, $p$ determines a complex-symplectic representation $\rho:H\to\Sp(V,\omega_\C)$.
+The goal of Theorem \ref{vhb1qe4r} is to construct a complex-Hamiltonian manifold $E$ from $G$ and $\rho$ which is isomorphic to a neighbourhood of $p$ in $(M,\mathsf{I},\omega_\C,G,\mu_\C)$.
+The construction of $E$ is the same as the one used by Guillemin--Sternberg \cite{gui82}, but in a complex-symplectic setting; see also \cite[\S2]{sja91} and \cite{los06}.